 - Damage being done to history when the artificial construct is believed to BE history

 This is not a new problem.
-In 1965, a study showed that less than 7% of children’s books had one or more African American characters.
-African American children couldn’t see themselves as heroes, or just children in stories.
-The flipside is that while children didn’t devlop humility or empathy.
+In 1965, a study showed that less than 7% of children’s books had one or more African-American characters.
+African-American children couldn’t see themselves as heroes, or just children in stories.
+The flipside is that while children didn’t develop humility or empathy.

 Part of the issue is the lack of diversity in within the publishing sphere.
 We need diverse historical romance to be pushed with the same kind of institutional support that an Avon Regency duke book gets.
 Why isn’t that happening?

 Part of the reason is we misunderstand history.
 There is damage done when people believe that the chronotope is history.